MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ipsec_offload_v2_add_sa.md

 #### IPSEC_OFFLOAD_V2_IPv6

 If this flag is set, the addresses are IPv6.
 Otherwise, the addresses are IPv4

 #### IPSEC_OFFLOAD_V2_INBOUND

 If this flag is set, the SA is inbound.
 Otherwise, the SA is outbound.

+### -field IPv4Endpoints

+The IPv4 endpoint addresses.
+This structure contains the following members:

+### -field IPv4Endpoints.SrcAddr

+The IPv4 address of the source host (the host that is sending the packets).

+### -field IPv4Endpoints.DestAddr

+The IPv4 address of the destination host (the host that is receiving the packets).

+### -field IPv6Endpoints

+The IPv6 endpoint addresses.
+This structure contains the following members:

+### -field IPv6Endpoints.SrcAddr

+The IPv6 address of the source host (the host that is sending the packets).

+### -field IPv6Endpoints.DestAddr

+The IPv6 address of the destination host (the host that is receiving the packets).

 ### -field OffloadHandle